agentopedia/project-almanac/README.md

 # 🧠 Project Almanac — Agents as the Backend

-Welcome to the open-source repository of **Project Almanac**, a platform that turns product ideas into working MVPs using autonomous AI agents.
+Welcome to the open-source repository of **Project Almanac**, a platform that turns product ideas into working web apps using autonomous AI agents.

 > 📌 TL;DR: Agents don’t generate backend code here — they *are* the backend.
 > Agents act as live, intelligent, tool-connected services powering each phase of the product lifecycle.